 Guinea pigs can develop diarrhea due to a variety of things.
 Some of the most common causes include:

-- Improper diet - If a guinea pig is not being offered and eating an appropriate diet, diarrhea can result.
+- Improper diet: Diarrhea can result in a guinea pig that does not have an appropriate diet.
 An imbalance of good bacteria in the gut, hypovitaminosis, excess water, and a lack of fiber can cause stools to be runny.

-- Stress - While any disease or infection can cause stress on a body, there are also environmental stressors that can cause diarrhea.
+- Stress: Any disease or infection can cause animals stress.
+But there are also environmental stressors that can cause diarrhea.
 New cage mates, other pets, children, or noises outside the cage, moving, temperature changes, and other things can cause your guinea pig's stools to be soft and not formed well.

-- Other disease - Various cancers and other diseases can result in diarrhea depending on how it affects your guinea pig.
+- Other diseases: Various cancers and other diseases can result in diarrhea depending on how it affects your guinea pig.

 In order to treat the diarrhea, you'll need to know the underlying reason for it.
 Diet may need to be corrected by adding in Vitamin C or more fiber, environmental stressors may need to be eliminated, and infections, parasites, and diseases may require various medications.
 Fluids may also need to be administered if your guinea pig is dehydrated because of the diarrhea.

-Guinea pigs should eat diets high in fiber along with dark, leafy vegetables in order to maintain a healthy gut and help avoid diarrhea.
-Inappropriate diet is a common reason for diarrhea but also a very avoidable one.
+- Diet: A guinea pig's diet should be high in fiber along with dark, leafy vegetables to maintain a healthy gut and help avoid diarrhea.
+An inappropriate diet is a common reason for diarrhea but also a very avoidable one.

-Your guinea pig's cage should be kept away from drafts to help prevent them from getting sick along with avoiding areas where cats, dogs, and other pets that may cause them to feel threatened frequent.
+- Cage: Your guinea pig's cage should be kept away from drafts to help prevent them from getting sick.
+Locate the cage away from areas where cats, dogs, and other pets may cause them to feel threatened frequently.
 Cages should also be cleaned regularly to avoid a dirty environment that could cause an infection.